Joel E. Cohen: Education

-Cohen grew up in Washington DC and Michigan and graduated from Cranbrook School in 1961.
+Cohen grew up in Washington, D.C., and Michigan and graduated from Cranbrook School in 1961.
 He received his Bachelor of Arts degree in applied mathematics from Harvard University in 1965, and earned a Ph.D. in applied mathematics from Harvard in 1970.
 In 1973, he received from Harvard another doctorate in population sciences and tropical public health.
 He received an honorary master's degree from the University of Cambridge in 1974.

 Research

 Cohen has since taught or lectured at Harvard University, Yale University, Stanford University, the Technion-Israel Institute of Technology, the College of Notre Dame of Maryland, the National University of San Luis, Argentina, the Central University of Venezuela, and the University of California, Berkeley.
 He has also held numerous fellowships, including ones with the Harvard Society of Fellows, John Simon Guggenheim Foundation, the Japan Society for the Promotion of Science, and the John D. and Catherine T. MacArthur Foundation.

 He was named "One of America's Top 100 Young Scientists" by Science Digest in 1984.
 His research has won him numerous awards, including the Sheps Award from the Population Association of America in 1992, the Distinguished Statistical Ecologist Award in 1994, the first Olivia Schieffelin Nordberg Award "for excellence in writing in the population sciences" in 1997, the Fred L. Soper Prize in 1998 of the Pan American Health Organization for his collaborative work on Chagas' disease, and the Tyler Prize for Environmental Achievement in 1999.
 He is also a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the American Philosophical Society and has served on the governing boards of all three organizations.